-Your mentor must meet the requirements for a mentor as set out in the ESM guidelines at Appendix 1.
-Please see the previous answer.
+Your mentor must meet the requirements for a mentor as set out in the Guidelines: Endorsement for scheduled medicines at Appendix 1.
+Please see the previous question.

 The relationship between you and your mentor must be professional.
 This means that your mentor should not be someone who is a close relative or friend, or where there is another potential conflict of interest that could impede objectivity and/or interfere with your achievement of learning outcomes or relevant experience.